 During heavy storms, we can have strong winds that blow rain up under the eaves.
 That water is kept out of your house by your soffits.
 But if they aren’t kept in good working condition then they can become an area where water seeps and pools.
 When you conduct your yearly inspection (ahem!) and cleaning of your gutters, make a point to check out your soffit and fascia, too.
 Look for fading, flaking or peeling paint and any other possible problems.
 Be sure to paint, seal and caulk every area that needs it.

 What Is the Best Soffit Material?

 When it comes to installing a soffit, there are several choices of material you can use.
 In many cases, a homeowner decides to wait to install a new soffit at the same time that they put on new siding so that they can match the materials and color.
-Sometimes it can be advantageous to replace the soffit separately.
-For example, if the existing soffit is deteriorating or damaged, or when you get a roof replacement.
+Sometimes it can be advantageous to replace the materials separately.
+For example, if the existing material is deteriorating or damaged, or when you get a roof replacement.

 It’s advisable to remember that since this part of your house is integral to both its function and look, the type of soffit you install is really of corresponding value.
 So you don’t want to default to the least expensive covering, or even the most common.
 And while both wood and vinyl have been the more routinely chosen materials, they each have their own shortcomings.

 Wood soffits will need replacement of warped or deteriorating pieces, and, their upkeep mandates regular scraping and painting.
 Vinyl soffit can warp, buckle, or discolor when the weather gets very hot.
 So with either material, there may be more maintenance required than you wish to manage.
 We find that most homeowners prefer to be able to “set it and forget it” for as long as possible.